SantiiRepair/Burger-Cash/README.md

 ![](https://github.com/SantiiRepair/Burguer-Cash/blob/main/logo.png)

-All the code in these repos was created and explained by Champions Cash on the main GitHub.
+All the code in these repos was created and explained by Burguer Cash on the main GitHub.

 To find out more please visit: